maginetv/exconf/README.md

 5. *environments*/<target_environment>/*services*/<target_service>/*.yaml
 6. CLI parameter overrides

+Notice the the structure above is static and defines the structure for your configuration folder.
+You don't need to define all the levels mentioned above, and the CLI will just skip folders or configurations it cannot find.

+The structure for the configuration folder allows you to define service and environment specific configurations, and also different configurations for a specific service only on specific environment.
+This can be rephrased as:
+* *environments* folder contains configurations for all services in all environments.
+* *environments*/<target_environment> folder contains configurations for all services on a specific environment.
+* *services*/<target_service> folder contains configurations for specific service in all environments.
+* *environments*/<target_environment>/*services*/<target_service> folder contains configurations
+  for specific service in a specific environment.

 If there are multiple YAML files in a folder to be resolved, they will be applied in alphabetical order.
 For example, you might have *environments/defaults.yaml* and *environments/globals.yaml*, in which case the conflicting variables defined in *defaults.yaml* will be overwritten by *globals.yaml*.

+The templates will be resolved similarly upon execution and templating using the CLI.

+1. *templates*/<template_type>/*
+2. *templates*/<template_type>/*environments*/<target_environment>/*
+3. *templates*/<template_type>/*services*/<target_service>/*
+4. *templates*/<template_type>/*environments*/<target_environment>/*services*/<target_service>/*

+Notice again that you do not need to define all of these sub-folders for your templates, and usually you are fine with just the template_Type root level configurations that apply similarly to all services in any environment using the type of template.

 ## Hello World Example